Sanctuary of Artemis Orthia: Votive offerings

 Votive offerings found in the Sanctuary of Artemis Orthia were most often small but presented in large abundances.
 During the Archaic timeline, these offerings came in many variations and forms, leading to the assumption that the items were not specifically chosen as something that would pertain to or be associated with the god/goddess being praised.
 Instead, the offerings were thought to be selected from a more personal standpoint rather than something more representative of the honoured one.
-The idea of generosity was more important than the item itself that was being given and the connection it may of had to the god/goddess.
+The idea of generosity was more important than the item itself that was being given and the connection it may have had to the god/goddess.

 Sanctuaries located in Laconia were often found to make offerings that were made from lead and formed into many shapes, the most common being the shape of a wreath.
 Many of these wreaths could often be found linked together by the left over lead still connected to the used equipment.
 Lead offerings make-up over 100,000 of the lead offerings (now stationed in the Liverpool collections) that were discovered during professional digs at the Sanctuary of Artemis Orthia.
+The dramatic decrease in the numbers of votives recovered from strata after c.
+500 BC is coincident with the change in application of lead ores at Laurion in Attica, the probable source for these figurines, from lead to silver.

 The most popular figurines discovered in the Sanctuary consisted of warriors, female characters, Olympian deities, musicians and dancers.
 In relation to the representation of animals, deer were commonly found to be offered and were recognized as a replacement votive that directly related to hunting and preying.

 Tiny sized vases, another type of votive offering, first made an appearance in The Sanctuary of Artemis Orthia at the very start of the Archaic timeline.
 Many of the tiny vases that were found were hand crafted while others were created using a wheel and had handles attached to the side.
 Most often, the tiny vases were not glossed over, but the occasional time they could be found glossed over in black.

 Offerings made of terracotta were also found to be used in the sanctuary and were usually self-crafted or moulded into various shapes and sizes.
 One of the most unique terracotta votives discovered in the Sanctuary of Artemis at Orthia were masks that were seemingly created to mimic the human appearance.
 These mask votives were thought to perfectly fit the face structure of a human, however, some masks that were discovered appeared to be smaller in size.